 Numbers of Shanghai are of two different periods: Arrested: from Jan to Apr 1951.
 Death sentenced: from Feb to Dec 1951

 Those accusation meetings and executions take place at a public place, following a more or less strict script.
 The accusers are fully coached to gain the sympathy of the audience and condemnation of the accused.
-Wen (2015) gives an example:
+For example, more than six million people, 58.66 % of the rural population of South Jiangsu, participated in mass accusation meetings, 151,412 people standing on the accusation stage and telling their own experience of being abused by counterrevolutionaries.

 "…thus aroused the dissatisfaction of various classes of people with the People's Government."